Hamza-Asif-ai/Hamza-Asif-ai/README.md

 ---

-### © 2026 Hamza Asif.
-All Rights Reserved.
+### © 2026 Hamza Asif — All Rights Reserved

 This profile README and its original content are my intellectual property.
 Unauthorized copying, reproduction, modification, or redistribution is not permitted without prior permission.